apcamargo/genomad/README.md

 The database will be contained within the `genomad_db` directory.

+If you prefer, you can also download the database from [Zenodo](https://zenodo.org/record/7084650) and extract it manually.

 ### Executing geNomad

 Now you are ready to go! geNomad works by executing a series of modules sequentially (more on that in the documentation), but we provide a convenient `end-to-end` command that will execute the entire pipeline for you in one go.